Manor of Rivington

 The Manor of Rivington at Rivington in Lancashire, England was the past feudal means of control over land with manorial rights above and below ground.
 The manor history commences 1212 when the Pilkington family owned six oxgangs of land.
 Records are within a book Leverhulme sponsored, authored by William Fergusson Irvine using the same sources as an earlier work by Harland, the antiquarian who had inspected the Rivington Deeds and Documents, at Rivingon Hall in 1864.
 The manor was divided in moieties and in the 16th century the Pilkingtons of Rivington Hall owned a 5/8 share, the Cromptons who later occupied the Hall are reputed to have sold their share to William Hesketh Lever in 1900.
 Lever in turn agreed compensation for the majority of his freehold at Rivington from the Liverpool water company through the Liverpool Corporation Act 1902, the act makes no mention of the manor and there is no record of any later sale of manorial rights by Leverhulme or his heirs.
 Other owners of shares included a quarter owned in the past by the Lathoms of Irlam and an eighth owned by the Shaw family.
 The manor was not voluntarily registered under the Land Registration Act 2002 and resultingly no reference is made to it in modern title deeds.
 There are no manorial records at the National Archive.
 Leverhulme was the last owner of the 5/8 share, according to a book he sponsored titled "A short history of the township of Rivington" published 1904.
 A local man, now deceased held the 1/8 share transferred from the Cunliffe Shaws and his records are held at Bolton archives.
 The 1/4 share owner is untraced.
-United Utilities claims that the Manor is extinguished since the Liverpool Corporation Act 1902, the act does not support their assertion.
+United Utilities claims that the Manor is extinguished since the Liverpool Corporation Act 1902, but the act does not support their assertion.